albertattard/java-boot-camp/04 - Testing.md

         }

         if ( numberEntered < numberToBeGuessed ) {
           peripherals.displayf( "Not quite right.
-Try a number greater than %d%n", numberEntered );
+Try a number greater than %d", numberEntered );
         } else {
           peripherals.displayf( "Not quite right.
-Try a number smaller than %d%n", numberEntered );
+Try a number smaller than %d", numberEntered );
         }
         attempts++;
       } catch ( NumberFormatException e ) {
-        peripherals.displayf( "The input '%s' is not a number%n" );
+        peripherals.displayf( "The input '%s' is not a number", input );
       } catch ( IOException e ) {
         peripherals.display( "Encountered an error" );
         return;